MongoDB Atlas Clusters

 Admin user

-- Optionally, you can create an admin database user user with administrative access privileges.
+This allows you to create an admin user with administrative access privileges.

-- Creating an admin user can be useful for performing administrative tasks, or when connecting to the cluster from a local machine.
+While not required for accessing the cluster from your compute resources, creating an admin user is useful for performing administrative tasks or connecting to the cluster from a local machine.

 resources:myMongoCluster:type: 'mongo-db-atlas-cluster'properties:clusterTier: M2adminUserCredentials:userName: my-master-userpassword: $Secret('mongo-master-password')